LittleBigRefresh/Docs/autodiscover-api.md

 ### Version 1
 `serverBrand`: A friendly name of the server.
 For Refresh it is simply `Refresh`, but you can put anything you want here.
 Generally it's the same as `lbpEnvVer`.

 `url`: The URL that should be recommended to the client.
+This is the URL that you or your players will be patching and connecting with.